Reliable Application Management And Delivery To Any Environment

 Universal Application Packages for Multi-Modal Delivery

 The Habitat Supervisor is a light-weight agent that runs on/in a server, virtual machine, or container and manages the application according to the instructions defined in the Habitat Plan.
 Tasks are defined via pre-set scripts called lifecycle hooks that are included as part of the application definition.
-Lifecycle hooks can also be used to program the supervisor for advanced capabilities including dynamic service bindings, clustering topologies, service discovery, health status and many other capabilities – this enables DevOps teams to apply the same modern application management best practices they use for cloud-native applications to all of their applications.
+Lifecycle hooks can also be used to program the supervisor for advanced capabilities including dynamic service bindings, clustering topologies, service discovery, health status and many other capabilities - this enables DevOps teams to apply the same modern application management best practices they use for cloud-native applications to layered/SOA based applications.